-- How are projects selected and by whom?
+- How are projects selected?
 When will I know if my project is selected?

 - Will there be a registration fee?
 What if I’m concerned about affording it?

-- Do I have to attend both days of the symposium?
+- Do I have to attend all 3 days of the symposium?
 What if I have to arrive late or leave early?

-All undergraduates currently enrolled at an Ivy League university can apply to present at ILURS 2017.
+All undergraduates currently enrolled at an Ivy League university, and alumni who have graduated within the last 12 months, can apply to present at ILURS 2019.
 Your research does not have to be done at your home university.

 This would be dealt on a case-by-case basis.
 All group members should submit their own application with the same abstract.
 Please email firstname.lastname@example.org for any specific questions.

 Yes!
-We highly encourage students doing research in ANY field to apply to our syposium.
+We highly encourage students doing research in ANY field to apply to our symposium.
 We want to bring a diverse environment to all of the researchers across the Ivy League.

 We require you to have your research finished by the registration deadline.
 This gives presenters enough time/materials to make a poster and prepare for the symposium.

-There will be a registration fee of $70 to cover operations and materials costs for the symposium.
+There will be a registration fee of $100 to cover symposium costs.
 Presenters will be required to bring their own research posters.

 If you have any additional questions, please email email@example.com.